wangusung46/wangusung46/README.md

 </p>

 <h2 align="center">
-  I'm a Backend Web Developer, Descktop Developer, and Photographer
+  I'm a Backend Web Developer, Desktop Developer, and Photographer
 </h2>

 I'am Experience using Java and PHP Programming.
 Interested in taking Leadership Training and learning programming carried out by certain organizations.